 In a 2018 study, it was discovered that babies with deficient vitamin D levels were at a 44% higher risk of developing schizophrenia later in life. ⁸ In a 2014 review, it was found that people with a lack of vitamin D were twice as likely to develop schizophrenia. ⁹

 Unfortunately, both studies are somewhat inconclusive.
 Elaine Weiner, MD, an assistant professor of psychiatry at the University of Maryland Medical System, mentions that people with schizophrenia are more likely to stay indoors.
-With that, they’re less likely to develop Vitamin D naturally and that’s where the correlation lies.
+With that, they’re less likely to develop vitamin D naturally (this is where the correlation lies).

 The Importance of Lifestyle Management

-While you may find vitamin supplementation to be integral in your schizophrenia treatment, it’s likely you’ll want to incorporate other lifestyle changes.
+While you may find vitamin supplementation integral in your schizophrenia treatment, you’ll likely want to incorporate other lifestyle changes.
 Our brains are highly responsive to what we take into our bodies.
 For this reason, research has found a diet plan to be effective in easing schizophrenia symptoms. ¹⁰

 Some foods to consider incorporating into your diet include: